vini-coelho/Tipsy-Swift/README.md

 ## :rocket: Technologies

-This project was developed in Rocketseat's Ignite Bootcamp, using the following technologies:
+This project was developed as a challenge in *"iOS & Swift - The Complete iOS App Development Bootcamp"*, using the following technologies:

 -  [Swift](swift)
 -  [XCode](xc)

+The code was built using programming best practices and conforming to **MVC (Model-View-Controller)** design pattern.

 ## :information_source: How To Use

-To clone and run this application, you'll need MacOS with [Xcode](xc) installed.
+1. To clone and run this application, you'll need MacOS with [Xcode](xc) installed.
 You can either use Xcode's interface to clone the project or run the following commands from your terminal:

 ```bash
 # Clone this repository
 $ git clone git@github.com:vini-coelho/Tipsy-Swift.git
 ```

-Double click `Tipsy.xcodeproj` from Finder or search it from `File -> Open` in Xcode's UI.
+2. Double click `Tipsy.xcodeproj` from Finder or search it from `File -> Open` in Xcode's UI.
+3. Select an iOS device and run `⌘ + R` to build and run the application.

 ## :memo: License